SoK: Log Based Transparency Enhancing Technologies

-The information recorded on a log will in many cases be sensitive, in the sense that it affects the privacy of an individual or that it reveals confidential information about the system it is pulled from.
-For this reason, sanitising the information that is logged will be necessary, and this must be done in a way that does not compromise the desired transparency.
+The information recorded on a log will often be sensitive, in the sense that it affects the privacy of an individual or that it reveals confidential information about the system it is pulled from.
+For this reason, sanitising the information that is logged will be necessary but must be done in a way that does not compromise the desired transparency.

-The sanitisation mechanism determines how the logged information is processed before being released, for example in unchanged plaintext (i.e., \textit{unsanitised}), through a privacy-preserving form of data release (e.g., by adding noise or generating a synthetic data~\cite{hicks2018vams}), in an encrypted form to be decrypted by specific parties (e.g., designated auditors being given access to raw data, individuals accessing individual evidence~\cite{hicks2018vams}), or using cryptographic techniques such as zero-knowledge proofs to assert relevant properties of the logged information without revealing the underlying data~\cite{frankle2018practical,goldwasser2017public,panwar2019sampl}.
+The sanitisation mechanism determines how logged information is processed, in plaintext (i.e., \textit{unsanitised}), through a privacy-preserving form of data release (e.g., by adding noise or generating a synthetic data~\cite{hicks2018vams}), in an encrypted form to be decrypted by specific parties (e.g., designated auditors being given access to raw data, individuals accessing individual evidence~\cite{hicks2018vams}), or using cryptographic techniques such as zero-knowledge proofs to assert relevant properties of the logged information without revealing the underlying data~\cite{frankle2018practical,goldwasser2017public,panwar2019sampl}.

-It is important to stress that in some cases, access to unsanitised information may be required if no appropriate sanitisation mechanism exists that is compatible with the transparency that is desired.
-For example, there may be no way to satisfy reasonable differentially private bounds without adding excessive noise, to produce zero-knowledge proofs that assert the necessary properties of the logged information, or simply to rely only on cryptographic proofs about data if the potential issue is not binary.
-In such cases, it may, therefore, be necessary to permit access to unsanitised data by designated auditors, while the public is given access only to sanitised data that can be used to verify the results of an audit published by the designated auditors.
+Access to unsanitised information may be required if no sanitisation mechanism exists that is compatible with the desired transparency.
+For example, there may be no way to satisfy reasonable differentially private bounds without adding excessive noise, to produce zero-knowledge proofs that assert the necessary properties of the logged information, or simply to rely only on cryptographic proofs about data.
+In such cases, it may be necessary to permit access to unsanitised data by designated auditors, while the public is given access only to sanitised data that can be used to verify the results of an audit published by the designated auditors.

 Beyond the data itself, identifiers (and other metadata) that allow users to verify their individual data may also need sanitisation.
-For example, CONIKS uses a verifiable random function to produce a user identifier for the log that does not reveal the identity of the user to others~\cite{melara2015coniks}, and more recent work on key transparency has introduced append-only zero knowledge sets that minimise the leakage associated with queries~\cite{malvai2023parakeet,chase2019seemless}.
+CONIKS, for example, uses a verifiable random function to produce a user identifier for the log that does not reveal the identity of the user to others~\cite{melara2015coniks}, and more recent work has introduced append-only zero-knowledge sets that minimise the leakage from queries~\cite{malvai2023parakeet,chase2019seemless}.